cep21/healthcheck_nginx_upstreams/doc/README.txt

         5.  *ajp* sends a AJP Cping packet, receives and parses the AJP Cpong response to diagnose if the upstream server is alive.

+        6.  *fastcgi* send a fastcgi request, receives and parses the fastcgi response to diagnose if the upstream server is alive.

   check_http_send
     syntax: *check_http_send http_packet*